Welcome to cape cornwall club

 Events & Competitions

 Club Calendar: Our regular events and competitions are well supported, and regularly updated.
-Please get in touch via our contact page for the latest
+Please get in touch via our contact page for the latest news or find us on Facebook

 - Men’s: CCC has a thriving Men’s Section with competitions held on Wednesdays and Sundays throughout the year.
 The main club competition is held on a Sunday, and is often a 9:30am ‘shotgun’ start meaning the course is full all morning and the bar, all afternoon.